cool-develope/mini-dex/README.md

    - No flash loans
    - No price oracles
    - No governance mechanism
-   - No LP tokens (simplified for proof of concept)

 3. Security Considerations
    - Reentrancy protection
    - Checks-Effects-Interactions pattern
    - SafeERC20 for token transfers

-## Test Coverage

-The project aims for 90%+ test coverage focusing on:
-- Pair creation
-- Liquidity provision
-- Swap operations
-- Edge cases and error conditions